nashalexander/CppHelpfulSnippets/README.md

-# CppHelpfulSnippets
+# C++ Helpful Snippets

-Helpful code snippets for C++
+Helpful code snippets for C++, mostly aiming to use the latest standard versions.